Season

 Beaches and weather

 The sea is usually excellent in September.
 This is one reason repeat visitors like the month: the water has had the whole summer to warm, while the land begins to become less severe.
-The hills and herbs are no longer spring-green, but the landscape is still readable if treated as ecology rather than backdrop; the fuller context is in Landscape, Herbs & Biology.
+The hills and herbs are no longer spring-green, but the landscape is still readable if treated as ecology rather than backdrop; the fuller context is in Landscape, Herbs & Biology and the guide to endemic and culturally central herbs.

 Wind and weather still matter.
 A famous beach can be less pleasant than a protected local one if the day is wrong.
 September rewards flexibility more than conquest; choose beaches by conditions, not by obligation.